cestlaz/cestlaz.github.com/_drafts/cstuy-hackers-week2.md

 laptops.
 Not today.
 Sam started us off with a brief survey of Python - some of the Hackers had never seen it before.

 From there we divided up the hackers - making sure to spread out the Pythonistas and they were off on a project.
+We did a little pig-latin converter.
+It's a fun project to start a class with since it can be attacked in a few different ways and you can illustrate a lot of interesting coding techniques.

 It was really nice to watch things develop.
-At first groups were four hackers working on four laptops.
-Soon, with the encouragement of our awesome TAs, it was two groups of two talking to each other and then, groups of four all working together.
+At first groups were four individual hackers working on four laptops.
+Soon, with the encouragement of our awesome TAs, it was two groups of two talking to each other and then finally, groups of four all working together.

+22 students from 9 schools all hacking together - that's what we're trying to build.
+I think we're off to a great start.

+We finished the day sharing the projects and learning a little bit about the Flask microframework for Python.